LeoSouquet/Bert4Rec_Pytorch/README.md

 On the first loading, data will be cached in a *data.cache* in the same folder as the data files for faster loading.
 If data have changed, you can manually removed the *"data.cache* file.

+### Disclaimer
+For the purpose of this Demo, the full data set has been used for training.
+In a rel context, time should be spent on building a validation set that fits the project requirements.

 </details>

 <details open>